North Macedonia Air Brigade: History

 The 501.
 PDO is under the command of the Macedonian Air Warfare and Air Defence Force and its main task is search and rescue, medical evacuation of downed aircrew, and pathfinding for follow on air mobile and vehicle mounted forces.
 In the event of a natural disaster, its objective is to assist the civilian population.
 Members of the 501.
 PDO are all experienced professional soldiers who have participated in missions involving NATO and Partnership for Peace member states.
-According to Major Goran Grujovski, the 501.PDO aim is to become the most elite unit of the Macedonian Army.
+According to Major Goran Grujevski, the 501.PDO aim is to become the most elite unit of the Macedonian Army.